-The use of non-contact seals is not new, but variations in the types of non-contact seals have evolved rapidly in the last several years.
+The use of non-contact shaft seals is not new, but variations in the types of non-contact seals have evolved rapidly in the last several years.
 The seals used for most bearings normally go unnoticed until something goes wrong - which could result in a forced outage or interruption in business.
 However, as life cycle costs become more important considerations, increased engineering attention is placed on optimizing the design of bearing seals.

 A seal is required to keep lubrication in and contaminants out of a cavity where lubricants are stored - a "controlled seal cavity."
 The non-contact seal is designed specifically for applications where lubrication must be kept from leaking out of a controlled fluid cavity located between two elements.